jchook/stega/README.md

 How It Works
 ------------

-This demo uses steganography to embed secret data into an image.
+Stega PNG uses [steganography](https://en.wikipedia.org/wiki/Steganography) to embed invisible secret data into an image.

-The secret message is encoded stochastically into the least-significant bits of the image's RGB pixel data, making it invisible to the naked eye and difficult to detect.
+The secret data are encoded stochastically into the least-significant bits of the image's RGB pixel data, making it invisible to the naked eye and difficult to detect.

 [Check out the demo](https://stegapng.netlify.app/) or, for more details about the algorithm, see the [core library](./packages/core/README.md).